phire/winit_vs_bevy/readme.md

 When the multi_threaded feature is enabled, the CPU usage on my machine is more like 32%.
 If you are concerned about "CPU usage", then consider disabling it.
-Though, I doubt this extra CPU usage translates into a real world performance difference, especially with a more complex scene.
+Though, I doubt this extra CPU usage translates into a real world performance difference, especially with a more complex scene. wgpu does appear to have a bit of overhead itself.
+Both eframe's opengl backend and native metal use notably less CPU time.

 ## Key takeaway: